liudangyi/httpfs/README.md

 # Problems

 1. Only HTTP 1.0 is supported right now.
+2. `cp` is not supported since a little hack on VFS (to make it possible to open a directory).
-2. Files are downloaded upon `open`.
+3. Files are downloaded upon `open`.
 However, [Range](http://en.wikipedia.org/wiki/Byte_serving) is a better choice.
-3. Because of 2, it's hard to support larger files.
+4. Because of 2, it's hard to support larger files.
-4. There's little promise of further work, since the whole thing should be implemented in user space (using [FUSE](http://en.wikipedia.org/wiki/Filesystem_in_Userspace) with [libcurl](http://curl.haxx.se/libcurl/)).
+5. There's little promise of further work, since the whole thing should be implemented in user space (using [FUSE](http://en.wikipedia.org/wiki/Filesystem_in_Userspace) with [libcurl](http://curl.haxx.se/libcurl/)).